 Newly constructed and rehabilitated single-family and multi-family housing developments receiving DCA funding are subject to statutory and regulatory accessibility requirements.
-It is the responsibility of the Owner, Architect, and Contractor, to ensure compliance with all federal, state and local laws.
+It is the responsibility of the Owner, Architect, and Contractor to ensure compliance with all federal, state and local laws.
 DCA's direct relationship to the Owner pertains only to the awarding of funds.
 The Owner bears final responsibility for compliance, regardless of fault, though he may seek legal restitution from the source of non-compliance.

 Specifically, the Owner, Architect, and Contractor must ensure that the project is designed and built to meet applicable standards.
 Failure to meet these standards may result in federal and state noncompliance and costly repairs or corrections.
-Projects receiving DCA funding must meet federal, state and local accessibility laws, including, but not limited to:
+Projects receiving DCA funding must meet federal, state and local accessibility laws and meet the requirements of the DCA 2017 QAP and the 2017 DCA Accessibility Manual.